How to Insert a Busk

 Since there is not a front seam to guide the edge of the busk, I match the two layers of the corset at the first seam and pin them together.
 Then I use the zipper foot to secure the peg side of the busk exactly like the hook side.

-An alternative is to make the peg side panel from two pieces with a front seam, just like the the hook side.
+Variation: Make the peg side panel from two pieces with a front seam, just like the the hook side.
 I do not do this because of the added bulk and sewing steps.
 However, it might be worth doing if you are having trouble accurately seating the peg side of your busk.

 Both sides of the busk, secured in place.